Finnish Lapland Offers Coolest Jobs Of The Season

 In this innovative ride, the coaster dynamics are carefully crafted to offer a thrilling and intense low-to-the-ground experience.
 With three 16-passenger trains fashioned after 1930s coupes, Copperhead Strike sends riders cruising into a Jojo roll right out of the station.
 They then go into a lightning fast launch to a 360° loop, the second of five inversions, moving into a series of near-miss twists, turns and flips.
 Without slowing down, the ride launches a second time to accelerate into a memorable hang time loop, leaving passengers breathless and wondering which way is up.

-The new coaster is the central element of Blue Ridge Junction, a new immersive, richly themed area inspired by the majestic beauty and easy-going culture of the Blue Ridge Mountain region of the
+The new coaster is the central element of Blue Ridge Junction, a new immersive, richly themed area inspired by the majestic beauty and easy-going culture of the Blue Ridge Mountain region.

 The Federal Aviation Administration has granted a site operator license to Colorado Air and Space Port, the 11th such license granted in the United States.
 Colorado Air and Space Port will serve as America's hub for commercial space transportation, research, and development.